Control 2.6: Copilot Web Search and Web Grounding Controls

 Verification Criteria

-- Web Search Status: Verify the current web search setting in M365 Admin Center matches the intended governance level
+- Web Search Status: Verify the Allow web search in Copilot Cloud Policy selection and the Copilot Control System web-content status match the intended governance level

-- Group Scoping: If using group-based web search, verify that only intended users can access web search functionality in Copilot
+- Group Scoping: If using group-based web search, verify that only assigned Cloud Policy groups can access web search functionality in Copilot

 - User Experience Test (Disabled): As a user with web search disabled, ask Copilot a question that would require web data — confirm no web results appear and response is based solely on M365 data